IBM/merlin-docs/docs/guides/ide/editcl.md

   ![CL Content Assist](../../images/guides/idclcontentassist.png ':size=750')

-- Source Error Reporting - Errors are shown beside the text in the editor and **Problems** view.
+- Source Error Reporting - Errors are shown beside the text in the editor and in the **Problems** view.
-  Use **View > Problems** to open problems view.
-  The errors display in both editor and problems view.

   In the editor, if the cursor hovers over the problem, it will show the details of the error.
-In the problems view, clicking a specific problem will position the editor to the location of the error.
+In the **Problems** view, clicking a specific problem will position the editor to the location of the error.
+Use **View > Problems** to open the **Problems** view.

   ![CL Source Error Reporting](../../images/guides/ideclproblems.png ':size=750')